 Citizens of the USA, South Africa, Germany, Hong Kong and Australia can all have a free snapshot of their credit report once a year.

 If more countries add free access to credit reports, this may put pressure on the government to re-examine the possibility of free credit report access for all.

 Although the government hasn’t yet legislated for free credit reports, it seems the credit referencing industry itself is responding.

 In 2011, the smallest of the three credit reference agencies, Callcredit, introduced a free credit report service called Noddle, which gives you a monthly snapshot of its credit report on you for free.

-However, as it’s the smallest agency, it’s likely to contain less information than reports from Equifax and Experian, so if you want the full picture you’d still have to pay £2 for each of these reports.
+However, as it’s the smallest agency, it’s likely to contain less information than reports from Equifax, so if you want the full picture you’d still have to pay £2 for each of these reports.

 In July 2015 a new company called ClearScore partnered with Equifax to offer free access to credit information online.

 Unlike Noddle’s monthly snapshot, ClearScore’s information is continuous and the data comes from the credit reference agency most used by UK financial firms.

 In September 2016, Experian became the latest credit referencing agency to offer customers instant free access to their credit score.

 However, although the information is useful, it doesn’t have the same level of detail you’d find on your statutory report or on some paid-for services.